Ladgelson/Ladgelson/README.md

 - 📄 Know about my experiences [https://www.linkedin.com/in/micaiasladgelson/](https://www.linkedin.com/in/micaiasladgelson/)

-- ⚡ Fun fact **I like cats so much that my graduation paper is called Laila and she's a cat.**
+- ⚡ Fun fact **I like cats so much thats why my graduation paper was called Laila.
+It was the name of a cat I had.**

 ##